Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter: Non-Singular Dynamics and Core

-where $c_{\xi}>0$ is a constant depending on $\xi$.
 In the next subsection, we enlighten the general bound between the production of geometries with Minkowski core, as ending state of the collapse, and dynamics in which the nature of gravity turns intrinsically repulsive - due to $G(\epsilon)$ changing its signature.
 Then, we proceed with a case by case study, where we clarify the nomenclature for the third type of core, rooted in the peculiar behaviour of $p_{\text{eff}}(\epsilon)$ and $P_{\perp}(R)$.